 This is a core policy that forms part of the induction for all staff.
-It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents
+It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.

-Date written: September 2024
+Date written: August 2024

-Date of last update: September 2024
+Date of last update: 2nd September 2024

-Date agreed and ratified by Governing body/Management committee:
+Date agreed and ratified by Full Governing Body: 25the September 2025